Nation’s first campaign donation vouchers survive court challenge

-The unanimous decision, upholding the first public campaign financing program of its kind in the nation, is a potential milestone for the cause of revamping the way money flows in politics.
+The unanimous decision, upholding the only program of its kind in the nation, is a potential milestone for the cause of revamping the way money flows in politics.

-The judicial blessing is welcome news for the voucher systems created in at least seven other cities and counties across the country since Seattle established its program four years ago.
+While the city's vouchers are unique, the judicial blessing is nonetheless welcome news for the public financing systems created in seven other cities and counties across the country since Seattle established its program four years ago.
 It is also a sign that various ideas for government subsidizing of campaigns — which are under discussion in dozens of local jurisdictions, have advanced halfway through Congress this spring and also become a topic on the Democratic presidential campaign trail — will remain open to debate without being readily swept away as violating the Constitution.

 Seattle's system "does not alter, abridge, restrict, censor, or burden speech.
 Nor does it force association between taxpayers and any message conveyed by the program.
 Thus, the program does not violate First Amendment rights," Justice Steven Gonzalez wrote for all nine justices on the state's top court.